oberman-lab/contrastive/README.md

 The [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset of color images in 10 categories.

-The next step from MNIST with the same number of categories but much harder to classify.
+The next step from Fashion MNIST with the same number of categories but much harder to classify.